Harsha Chenji, Ph.D.

 Contact Info:

-h.chenji at gmail dot com
+h.chenji at unsw dot edu dot au

 Bio

-Previously, I was a postdoc in the Wireless Networks Lab, headed by Prof. Zygmunt J. Haas, in the Department of Computer Science at the University of Texas at Dallas.
+Previously, I was an Associate Professor in the School of EECS at Ohio University.
+Before that, I was a postdoc in the Wireless Networks Lab, headed by Prof. Zygmunt J. Haas, in the Department of Computer Science at the University of Texas at Dallas.
 I received my PhD and MS in Computer Engineering from Texas A&M University, advised by Prof. Radu Stoleru.
 Back in 2007, I happened to obtain a degree in Electrical and Electronics Engineering, from NITK Surathkal, India.
 I am originally from Bangalore, India.

 Sponsored Research